-This is a concurrent enrollment course through Anoka RamseyCommunity College.
+Description: This is a concurrent enrollment course through Anoka RamseyCommunity College.
 It is a college statistics course.
 This course is designed to present strategies for collecting, organizing, analyzing, and drawing conclusions from data.
 Students will review probability theory and various distributions, and learn how to perform statistical inference.
 They will learn to interpret and judge the statistical information in the world around them.
 Not only is this course useful to students pursuing studies in math, science and engineering, but also in the health fields and social sciences, including economics, business and psychology.
 Upon successful completion of the course, students who are eligible for college credit will earn 4 credits from Anoka Ramsey Community College.
 (See the CIS table for eligibility criteria).

-Intro to Computer Programming - MA250 NEW COURSE
+Intro to Computer Programming

-In this class, students will learn the basics of computer programming with the Java programming language.
-Students do not need to have any prior programming experience for this class.
-Students will be introduced to topics such as problem-solving, algorithms, object-oriented design, primitive data and objects, arrays, designing classes and methods, and graphics.
+Students will be introduced to topics such as problemsolving, algorithms, object-oriented design, primitive data and objects, arrays, designing classes and methods, and graphics.

-AP Computer Science - MA350/MA351
+AP Computer Science A